 There are a lot of advertising platforms then there’s Google ads.
 Just like there are a lot of payment companies and then there’s Flutterwave.
 A lot of businesses operate within a space but there’s always a difference.

 A good example is actually the fact that you’re on Flutterwave’s platform about to get information on how you can grow your business.

 A lot of advertising platforms advertise on the social media platforms where your customers are likely to be and that’s okay but what if there’s an advertising platform that advertises to the people looking to use the product or service you’re selling. i.e you’re a hair vendor in Nairobi and an advertising platform can show your ads to people who are looking for hair vendors in Nairobi.

 Well, welcome to Google Ads.
 Google Ads shows your ads to the right people, in the right place, and at the right time.
 Google Ads offers several benefits and we’re going to be running Digital Business Compass in association with Google.
-The first edition is in Lagos and we know not everyone will make it but you can learn something, you deserve to learn something.
+The first edition was in Lagos and we know not everyone was able to make it but you can learn something, you deserve to learn something.
 So, here are 3 FREE Google Ads Tips That Will Grow Your Business in 2020:

 1. Learn to accurately target your ads

 Targeting gives you the ability to show your ads to reach people with specific interests.
 So, if you’re a hair vendor in Nairobi, what you need to do is to profile your current customers.
 You’ll most likely notice that the majority of them have a lot of things in common.
 Use those interests to target them.
 This doesn’t mean that you can’t target new markets but you should rather solidify what works already before branching out.

 2. Keep an eye on your costs